ApprenticeAI/frapy/docs/topics/media-pipeline.rst

 For more information, see `canned ACLs`_ in the Amazon S3 Developer Guide.

 You can also use other S3-like storages.
 Storages like self-hosted `Minio`_ or `s3.scality`_.
-All you need to do is set endpoint option in you Scrapy
+All you need to do is set endpoint option in you Frapy
 settings:

 .. code-block:: python